maxja/qRPC/README.md

 [RabbitMQ documentation](https://www.rabbitmq.com/direct-reply-to.html) describes
 Reply-to approach to fulfill the RPC scenario.
 Basically, it can be achieved by filling reply-to message header.

+## Implementation

+There are quite a few stages to accomplish.
+Beacuse of we use gRPC as a reference point, the esiest part is to implement dummy client-server, and then change adopt it for message broker, one at first, and next the rest.